agelesspartners/biocoins/README.md

 ## Features

-1. User athentication (sign in/ sign out / register)
+1. User athentication: ability to (sign in/ sign out & register)

 2. Investors are able to collectively fund clinical trials